hdeadman/strapi-cas-example/README.md

 6. Use JWT as the value for the `Authorization` HTTP header on subsequent requests to strapi that require authentication.

+# Github Actions Workflow
+This project has a Github Actions workflow that runs these tests and uses a puppeteer script to test the authentication exchange.

 # Optional steps
 CAS returns attributes in a map called `attributes` by default.
 It can be run in `FLAT` mode using an option.

-Here is what the attributes in the response body look like by default:
+Here is what the attributes in the response body look like by default (`NESTED`):
 ```
 {"sub":"casuser","service":"http://localhost:1337/connect/cas/callback","auth_time":1615051264,"attributes":{"email":"casuser@apereo.org"},"id":"casuser","client_id":"strapi"}
 ```